Classifying Programming Languages

 How Can We Classify Languages?

-There are at least two ways to LIST programming languages:
+There are at least two ways to list programming languages:

 Wikipedia has a categorization page that might be interesting.
 There are even be different ways to categorize the categorizations.
 Some categorizations focus on technical issues, others look at non-technical issues (markets, hardware platforms, and so on).